 For the past ten years, Diana Krall has been breaking these rules and demonstrating that a jazz musician can enjoy mass appeal without sacrificing her jazz foundation.
-Not only has the Canadian singer/acoustic pianist become the top-selling artist on the Verve roster, she has become jazz's top selling vocalist as well.
+Not only has the Canadian singer and acoustic pianist become a top-selling artist on the Verve roster, she has become jazz's top selling vocalist as well.
 She is a crossover phenomenon who has remained faithful to her bop and swing roots.

 In late May 2007, Krall was featured in a Lexus ad campaign.
 She also sang, "Dream a Little Dream of Me" with piano accompaniment by pianist Hank Jones.